SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-SharePoint lets you specify whether multiple tasks should run serially or in parallel, as well as specifying the criteria for task completion.
+SharePoint 2013 lets you specify whether multiple tasks should run serially or in parallel, as well as specifying the criteria for task completion.
 Should SharePoint wait for all tasks to be completed, or for a percentage of them to be completed with a specific outcome?
-To create multiple tasks in Visual Studio 2012, use the **CompositeTask** activity, whose wizard and properties resemble the **SingleTask** activity, as shown in Figure 4.
+To create multiple tasks in Visual Studio, use the **CompositeTask** activity, whose wizard and properties resemble the **SingleTask** activity, as shown in Figure 4.